Chincoteague pony: Virginia herd

 The Virginia herd, often called the Chincoteague herd, is owned and managed by the Chincoteague Volunteer Fire Company.
 The US Fish and Wildlife Service (FWS) allows the ponies to live on Assateague under a special use grazing permit, allowing approximately 150 adult ponies in the Chincoteague National Wildlife Refuge.

 60 to approximately 70 foals are born into the Chincoteague herd each year.
 The annual Pony Pennings are used to maintain the herd size at around 150 animals.
 Since 1943, the FWS has been working on the island to protect and increase the wildfowl population, and their efforts have sometimes endangered the Chincoteague herd.
 Due to the placement of fences by the FWS, a reduced amount of land is available for grazing by the ponies.
 The fencing also prevents them from reaching the sea, where they often went to escape biting insects, including mosquitos.
 In 1962, several ponies were trapped in an enclosure by high water and died when they were carried out to sea during a storm.
 Unlike the Maryland herd, ponies on the Virginia side of the island are fenced off from roadways to prevent auto accidents and to discourage visitors from feeding the ponies.

 In the late 20th century, some ponies previously sold at auction were returned to Assateague Island when population numbers threatened to drop below the targeted numbers due to large numbers of deaths from storms or other issues.
 Since 1990, the ponies from the Virginia herd have been rounded up biannually for veterinary treatment, including deworming and vaccinations for diseases such as rabies, tetanus and Eastern and Western encephalitis, although they make the swim to Chincoteague only once per year.
 In addition, continual monitoring and basic first aid for any minor injuries is performed by a committee from the fire department.
 Such intervention is needed because many of the ponies will be brought into the general horse population through the auction and purchase by private buyers.
 During the veterinary visits, they are also tested for EIA.

-Books
+The Chincoteague pony was added to the Code of Virginia § 1-510 (Official emblems and designations) as the designated pony of Virginia by the General Assembly of the Commonwealth of Virginia in February 2023.